breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 # New decade, new delusions

 Over the last decade, I bet on some strange ideas.
 A lot of the people I looked up to at the time laughed at me.
 I'll bet they aren't laughing anymore.
 I ought to thank them one day, because their laughter gave me a lot of motivation over the years.
+I have often been wrong, but I've also made a number of laughable predictions which turned out to be correct.
+Lesson learned: don't doubt your intuitions.

-In 2012, I was in Austin sitting next to an ex-poker player named [Amir](https://twitter.com/amirpc) who was excited about Hinton's work.
+In 2012, I was in Austin sitting next to an ex-poker player named [Amir](https://twitter.com/amirpc) who was excited about Hinton's ideas.
 I poured over his technicolor slides and something must have clicked, because I quit my job in a hurry and started [an educational project](http://breandan.net/2014/02/09/the-end-of-illiteracy/) using speech recognition and restricted Boltzman machines.
-It never panned out, but I learned a lot about speech recognition and Android audio.
+It never panned out, but I learned a lot about ASR and Android audio.
 Still love that idea.

 ![](../images/rbm.png)

 In 2016, I quit my next job as a tech evangelist to [run around the world](http://breandan.net/2016/12/27/traveling-tales/) giving incoherent talks about deep learning.
 I met Yoshua at the United Nations.
 He encouraged me to study in Canada.
 I applied to UofT and UdeM.
 Ended up at UdeM because I hate asking for recommendations, and they were the only ones who didn't care about them anyway.
 Best decision I ever made.
 Move to Montreal, thank me later.

 In 2017, I started writing a book on the ethics of automation and [predicted](http://breandan.net/2017/02/02/trust-in-automation/) mass unemployment and social unrest.
 Although I got the causes wrong (pandemic, go figure), the information economy and bias takes were all dead right.
-Sadly, the worst parts came true faster than I imagined and are now driving the world completely insane.
-Don't thank me, go out and fix our broken systems.
+Sadly, this is now driving the world completely insane.
+Don't say I warned you, go out and fix our broken systems.
 The world needs more engineers who care.

 [![](../images/diff_prog.png)](https://colah.github.io/posts/2015-09-NN-Types-FP/)

 In 2017, I witnessed the birth of differentiable programming, which I stole from Chris Olah and turned into a [master's thesis](https://github.com/breandan/kotlingrad/blob/master/latex/thesis/thesis.pdf).
 Had a lot of trouble convincing people that programs could be made differentiable, but look at the proceedings of any machine learning conference today and you'll find dozens of papers on differentiable sorting and rendering and simulation.
-[Types](https://github.com/tensorflow/tensorflow/issues/12345) are [coming](https://docs.python.org/3.9/whatsnew/3.9.html#pep-585-builtin-generic-types).
 Don't thank me, thank Chris and the Theano guys.

-In 2018, I bet on big code and ML4SE.
+In 2018, I bet on big code and [ML4SE](https://ml4se.github.io/).
 This was pretty clear to a lot of people, but I correctly predicted Microsoft would acquire GitHub to mine code.
 Why MS and not Google?
-I'll bet they tried, but Google's leadership had fantasies of AGI and besides JetBrains, MS were the only ones who cared about developers.
+I'll bet they tried, but Google's leadership had fantasies of AGI and besides JetBrains, MS were the only ones who gave a damn about developers.
 Now ML4SE is a thriving research area and showing up in [real](https://github.com/JetBrains-Research/DeepBugsPlugin) [products](https://devblogs.microsoft.com/visualstudio/ai-assisted-intellisense-for-your-teams-codebase/).

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Prediction: MS will acquire GH within five years.
 If the <a href="https://twitter.com/hashtag/ML4Code?src=hash&amp;ref_src=twsrc%5Etfw">#ML4Code</a> stuff delivers for MS, acquisition is highly likely.
 Although it would have been cheaper a few years ago. <a href="https://t.co/5ZMtiRtifD">https://t.co/5ZMtiRtifD</a> <a href="https://t.co/TaxkArm5ps">https://t.co/TaxkArm5ps</a></p>&mdash; breandan (@breandan) <a href="https://twitter.com/breandan/status/993553301927936001?ref_src=twsrc%5Etfw">May 7, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 [![](../images/microsoft_github_aquisition.png)](https://blogs.microsoft.com/blog/2018/10/26/microsoft-completes-github-acquisition/)

+Forget everything I've said -- if there was just one idea I wish these ML people would pick up on, it would be types.
+Beat that drum as loud as I could.
+Types are the best tool we know for synthetic reasoning.
+If you want to build provably correct systems that scale up to real world applications, types are the answer you seek.
+Not everyone is onboard yet, but mark my words, [types](https://github.com/tensorflow/tensorflow/issues/12345) are [coming](https://docs.python.org/3.9/whatsnew/3.9.html#pep-585-builtin-generic-types).

 This year, I predicted the pandemic weeks before the lockdown, exited the market, and turned down a job at Google.
 Some people called me crazy.
 Now I'm going all-in on some new ideas (none of which are mine).
 I'm making some big bets and some may be wrong, but I see the very same spark of genius in them.
 Hang on to your hats, because if I'm right, these things are going to shake the foundations of modern computing.

 # Everything old is new again

 As a kid, I was given a book on the history of mathematics.
-I remember it had some interesting puzzles, including one with [some bridges](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg) crossing a town divided by rivers, solved by a man called Euler.
+I remember it had some interesting puzzles, including one with [some bridges](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg) crossing a town divided by rivers, once posed by a man called Euler.
 Which towns had a path crossing each bridge exactly once?
 Was it possible to tell without checking every path?
-I remember spending days drawing to figure out the puzzle.
+I remember spending days trying to untangle the answer.

 [![](https://camo.githubusercontent.com/74d8abc0a363a3e01495de6ccea99828febc07fb/68747470733a2f2f75706c6f61642e77696b696d656469612e6f72672f77696b6970656469612f636f6d6d6f6e732f312f31352f496d6167652d4b6f656e696773626572672532435f4d61705f62795f4d657269616e2d457262656e5f313635322e6a7067)](https://en.wikipedia.org/wiki/Seven_Bridges_of_K%C3%B6nigsberg)